 You probably already know a fair amount about Maui… it has beautiful beaches, the Road to Hana, great surfing, and is totally, ridiculously awesome.
 Those are facts.
 However, we’re here to give you ten new pieces of information about the Valley Isle that you may have never heard of.
 Enjoy.

 1. By law, no one can own a beach on Maui or has the right to keep people off of it, including “exclusive” beach resorts.

 2. Maui has no billboards.
-Other than traffic and safety signs, you have free view of the natural landscape around you.
-Hawaii is one of only four states to ban billboards, in addition to Vermont, Maine and Alaska.
+Other than traffic and safety signs, you have a free view of the natural landscape around you.
+Hawaii is one of only four states to ban billboards, in addition to Vermont, Maine, and Alaska.